 Five Spellbinding Dog-Friendly Hideaways for Halloween

-Thinking of taking your furry companion with you for a spooky weekend away?
-No need to leave fido behind on a magic weekend getaway – head to somewhere atmospheric, gothic and glamourous!
-Perhaps a dog-friendly historic hotel, castle or even a former jail on the Moors
+Are you thinking of taking your canine companion with you for a spooky weekend away?
+No need to leave your dog behind when you can visit one of our dog-friendly properties this Halloween.
+Perhaps a dog-friendly historic hotel? castle? or even a former jail on the Moors!

-Dine in an enchanting candle lit restaurant or cosy up with your four-legged friend beside a roaring fire.
-Many of our historic hotels have glamorous bars where you can sip a dark and stormy cocktail or spirit or two, your canine companion may also receive a halloween treat.
-Or enjoy a warming hot chocolate and pumpkin puppuccino after long walks on the moors before heading to the spa for a twilight dip in the pool.
+Dine in an enchanting candle lit dog-friendly restaurant or cosy up with your four-legged friend beside a roaring fire.
+Many of our historic pet-friendly hotels have glamorous bars where you can sip a dark and stormy cocktail or spirit or two.
+Your furry friends may also receive a halloween treat.
+Or enjoy a warming hot chocolate and pumpkin puppuccino after long walks on the moors, before heading to the spa for a twilight dip in the pool.
 The possibilities are endless…

-Get your thrills at five of our favourite magical dog-friendly hideaways – all perfect places to take your hound for Halloween!
+Get your thrills at five of our favourite magical dog-friendly hideaways – all perfect places to take your hound for this dog-friendly Halloween!

 Bailiffscourt Hotel & Spa, West Sussex

-The trick of this hotel is that it looks just like the real deal – housed in an ancient manor which would have made the perfect hunting lodge for Henry VIII, but rather than being medieval the building dates back to the 1920s.
-Designed and bought by Walter Guiness, Bailiffscourt Hotel & Spa has a wonderful setting near the beach at Climping and has been designed to create an authentic mediaeval home.
-Once beloved by the 1930s high society set, the hotel possesses real Gothic mullioned windows where you can look out on gorgeous gardens where your dog can play.
+The trick of this hotel is that it looks just like the real deal!
+Housed in an ancient manor which would have made the perfect hunting lodge for Henry VIII, but rather than being medieval – the building dates back to the 1920s.
+Designed and bought by Walter Guinness, Bailiffscourt Hotel & Spa has a wonderful setting near the beach at Climping and has been designed to create an authentic medieval home.
+Once beloved by the 1930s high society set, the hotel possesses real Gothic mullioned windows.
+From here, you can look out over the gorgeous gardens where your dog can roam and play.
 Super cosy, the hotel has its own moat, open fires, vaulted ceilings, four poster beds and a medieval themed Tapestry restaurant.

 Thornbury Castle, Gloucestershire